-The amount of externally funded research in determining research value is increasingly becoming a more significant factor in these ranking, the article states.
-James Daley, associate dean of the School of Business, said that the logistics program had a specific goal in mind.
-"What should be recognized is that it was a defined goal to shoot to make the top ten," said Daley.
-John Carroll was able to achieve is ranking even though three of at John Carroll.Professors who have contributed to the journals from 1980-85 are Daley, James H. Martin, Associate Professor of Marketing, of the management, and Douglas Dalenberg, who was an Assistant Professor of Economics at Carroll.
+James Daley, associate dean of "What should be recognized is John Carroll was able to achieve is ranking even though three of the 12 journals used in judging logistics programs deal with civil engineering, which is not offered at John Carroll.Professors who have contributed to the journals from 1980-85 are Daley, James H. Martin, Associate Professor of Marketing, of the management, and Douglas Dalenberg, who was an Assistant Professor of Economics at Carroll.

 Daley spoke with one of the authors of the article, who said, "If they had ranked individual faculty, Murphy would probably be the topauthor in the field."
 Current students and recent graduates feel the program is worthy of its rating.
 "I would definitely say we have a very strong program," said junior logistics major Anna Spangler.
 Amilia Tamburro, a 1994 graduate from the logistics program is currently the Operations Coordinator at Roadway Logistics and feels the program prepared her for her career.
 "It gave me a lot of discipline," said Tamburro.